mryap/hgwellsr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of hgwellsr is to ...
+The goal of hgwellsr package is to provides access to the full texts of 6 novels by H. G. Wells.
+The plain-text for each novel was sourced and lightly cleaned from Project Gutenberg.
+Each novel is in a character vector.
+The package for now contains:
+- 'timemachine': The Time Machine, published in 1895

 ## Installation